 One of the most familiar stories of the Bible is the tall tale of a wayward prophet who took a short ride on a very long fish.
-One of the main points in the story is that when God wants something to get done, it is going to get done, no matter what has to happen.
-God is God, and don’t you forget it.
+One of the main points in the story is that when God wants something to

 The major main point in the story is that God is the Lord of salvation.
 It is God who sent Jonah to Nineveh, “The word of the LORD came to Jonah the son of Amittai saying, “Arise, go to Nineveh the great city and cry against it, for their wickedness has come up before Me.”
 (Jonah 1:1, 2)